cv256/CVJoy/README.md

 - 1 switch on-off 2 poles (for emergency cut all energy)
 - 7 press buttons off(on)
 - an old mouse (for using one of it's rotary encoders)
-- a dc motor and a sprocket (got them from an old forcefeedback wheel that was for game-port, not even usb) (I might use 2 motors um paralel, stronger wheel)
+- a 12v dc motor (got it from an old car's window elevator) and a sprocket (got them from an old forcefeedback wheel that was for game-port, not even usb) (I might use 2 motors um paralel, faster/stronger wheel, the L298 has 2 channels)

 Put the Arduino, Dimmers and Relays in a transparent box so that you can see the hardware leds: https://github.com/cv256/CVJoy/blob/master/Simulador%20Automovel/Comunicacao/DSCN8519.JPG

-I'm now changing from ADXL345 to MPU6050, so to get preciser/faster position data.
 This is a simple guide for choosing IMUs: https://www.sparkfun.com/pages/accel_gyro_guide This is a simple explanation about IMUs: http://www.instructables.com/id/Guide-to-gyro-and-accelerometer-with-Arduino-inclu/ This is a fulll explanation of IMUs: https://theccontinuum.com/2012/09/24/arduino-imu-pitch-roll-from-accelerometer/